-Around the world, women are bravely serving on the frontlines to stem the tide of violent extremism – as peacebuilders, mothers and family members, community leaders, human rights defenders, and advocates.
+Around the world, women are bravely serving on the frontlines to stem the tide of violent extremism – as peacebuilders, community leaders, human rights defenders, and advocates.
 S/GWI aims to address the adverse impacts of violent extremism, including through policy and programming that support and partner with women and girls to counter, prevent, and recover from violent extremism.
-While there is no simple, easy, or reductive narrative for how women interact with violent extremism around the world, we know that our efforts are more effective and sustainable when we empower women and girls to be leaders in preventing and responding to violent extremism, recognizing that they can be perpetrators, targets, or survivors.
+While there is no narrative for how women interact with violent extremism around the world, we know that our efforts are more effective and sustainable when we empower women and girls to be leaders in preventing and responding to violent extremism, recognizing that they can be perpetrators, targets, or survivors.

-Preventing and responding to gender-based violence globally is a human rights imperative that disproportionately affects women.
+Preventing and responding to violence against women globally is a human rights imperative.
 It must be addressed as an unacceptable threat to women and girl’s safety and human rights, as well as a barrier to their prosperity and leadership.
-Tackling gender-based violence is therefore both a standalone priority and critical to achieving our broader foreign policy objectives.
+Tackling violence against women is a cross-cutting priority that is critical to achieving our broader foreign policy objectives.

 More than one in three women around the world will be affected by gender-based violence during her lifetime, whether at home, in her community, or in conflict.
-From rape to intimate partner violence to harassment and intimidation of women leaders and activists, gender-based violence is pervasive, and no country has ended it.
+From rape to intimate partner violence to harassment and intimidation of women leaders and activists, violence against women remain is pervasive, and no country has ended it.

-There is growing recognition that the prevalence of gender-based violence before, during, and after conflict poses unique challenges to building and sustaining peace.
-That is why enhancing women and girls’ safety, protection, and equal access to assistance resources is one of the objectives of the U.S. Strategy on Women, Peace, and Security.
+There is growing recognition that the prevalence of violence against women – particularly sexual violence before, during, and after conflict poses unique challenges to building and sustaining peace.
+That is why enhancing women and girls’ protection, leadership, and equal access to assistance resources is one of the objectives of the U.S. Strategy on Women, Peace, and Security.

-Preventing conflict-related sexual violence is a matter of international peace and security because it exacerbates and prolongs conflict, is used as a deliberate tactic of war, and inflicts trauma and injustice on survivors as well as their families and communities.
-The overwhelming majority of victims never see justice for what they have endured or receive the necessary recovery assistance and support.
+Preventing conflict-related sexual violence is a matter of international peace and security because it often exacerbates and prolongs conflict, especially when used as a deliberate tactic of war, it inflicts trauma and injustice on survivors as well as their families and communities.
+The overwhelming majority of perpetrators are not held accountable for their crimes, and many survivors never receive the necessary recovery assistance and support.

-Harmful traditional practices including female genital mutilation and cutting (FGM/C) and early and forced marriage (EFM) undermine the human rights of women and girls by damaging their health and security, reducing girls’ access to education, isolating them socially, and limiting women’s leadership and economic opportunities.
+Harmful practices including female genital mutilation and cutting (FGM/C) and early, child, and forced marriage (ECFM) undermine the human rights of women and girls by damaging their health and security, reducing girls’ access to education, isolating them socially, and limiting women’s leadership and economic opportunities.
+These harmful practices are often exacerbated by conflict or crisis.
 Ending these practices requires a survivor-led response and leadership from policymakers, health practitioners, communities, faith-based leaders, and civil society.

-The meaningful participation of women in political and public life is critical to building and sustaining representative societies.
-Yet, around the world, women continue to be underrepresented or face barriers to safely and freely participate in the fabric of their societies, such as the economy, and in decision-making roles.
+The meaningful participation of women in political, economic, and public life is critical to building and sustaining representative societies.
+Yet, around the world, women continue to be underrepresented or face barriers to safely and freely participate in the fabric of their societies, and especially in decision-making roles.

-Increasing opportunities for women and girls’ leadership roles and skills across sectors leads to building stronger and more prosperous societies.
+Increasing opportunities for women and girls’ leadership across sectors leads to building stronger and more prosperous societies.
 We also recognize that countries are more stable and secure when women are engaged in decision-making that affects their lives.

 Women’s expertise, experiences and knowledge must be included in decision-making bodies at all levels, including local and national governments, security sectors and international platforms.
-Their inclusion affects the types of policy issues that are debated and decided in parliaments, local councils, and government ministries, often resulting in inclusive and sustainable solutions or policies supporting their communities.
+Their inclusion impacts the types of policy issues that are debated and decided in parliaments, local councils, and government ministries, often resulting in more inclusive and sustainable solutions for their communities.

 Advancing efforts that ensure laws, regulations and policies reflect the reality of women’s everyday lives is essential.
 Women often raise issues that are overlooked, reach out to marginalized constituencies, and have unique knowledge that stems from their societal roles and responsibilities.